This web site collects articles, fiction, and other materials maintained by Andy Oram.

 In health care, I have produced a comprehensive report on the various manifestations of health IT and their relation to health reform, along with a stream of article for popular health IT sites.
 I also contribute articles to many publications about policy issues related to the Internet and about trends affecting technical innovation and its effects on society.
 You can get a sense of the breadth of my work from my list of online articles.

 Print publications where my work has appeared include The Economist, Communications of the ACM, Copyright World, the Journal of Information Technology & Politics, Vanguardia Dossier, and Internet Law and Business.
 I have presented talks at O’Reilly’s Open Source Convention, FISL (Brazil), FOSDEM, DebConf, and LibrePlanet.
-My poems have been published in Ají, Arlington Literary Journal, Genre: Urban Arts, Heron Clan, Offcourse, Panoply, and Soul-Lit.
+My poems have been published in Ají, Arlington Literary Journal, Conclave, Genre: Urban Arts, Heron Clan, Offcourse, Panoply, Soul-Lit, and Speckled Trout Review.

 I have lived in the Boston, Massachusetts area for more than 30 years, where I have spent many hours on grunt work for non-profits, in addition to serving on some boards and doing grant-writing for them.